Security and Integrity Monitoring

 Get the Visibility You Need

-Putting barricades in place to prevent attackers from accessing your system is essential, but you also have to verify their effectiveness.
 File integrity monitoring (FIM) is an internal control or procedure that validates the integrity of files, typically by comparing the current state to the known baseline or by monitoring file changes and notifying interested parties in real time.
+The most effective FIM tools are those that provide actionable intelligence, providing context to help determine if these changes actually pose a risk.

 Your Safety Net: Identifying and Tracking Abnormal Activity